Skip to Content

 Handi-Talkies

-Handi-talkies can also be called walkie-talkies by non-HAMs.
-A handi-talkie is best classified as some of the smallest emergency radios you can purchase.
+Handi-talkies can also be called walkie-talkies by non-ham’s.
+A handi-talkie is best classified as one of the smallest emergency radios you can purchase.

 Most handi-talkies are fairly limited in their functionality.
 As the price goes up, you can get features such as digital modes.